 We can train ourselves to tune in to our ability to feel hunger and fullness by visualizing a Hunger Scale.
 Imagine a meter ranging from 0–10, with zero being empty and 10 being overly full.
 While everyone has their own definitions, physical experiences and symptoms of what hunger and fullness ranges look like, for a reference point and further explanation, the ranges are described here for you.

 If you want to gain better control and lessen the chances of mindless or emotional eating, try using the Hunger Scale.
 Here’s how it works:

 RANK YOUR HUNGER BEFORE YOU START TO EAT

 If you rate yourself overly hungry at 0–2, pay extra attention to how fast you are eating.
-Purposely slow down so that you don’t pass through satisfaction without even recognizing it.
+Purposely slow down, so you don’t pass through satisfaction without even recognizing it.

 If you are stuffed and still have food on your plate, don’t throw in the towel and continue eating to oblivion.
-Instead, ask for a to-go box, push your plate away, toss it, or give the rest to your puppy.
+Instead, push your plate away, ask for a to-go box, freeze leftovers or compost it.

 IF YOU CONTINUE EATING, FINISH YOUR MEAL AND RANK YOUR HUNGER AGAIN

-If you are at a comfortable satisfaction at the end of your meal, it’s likely that you chose the right portion sizes for that meal!
-Great job!
+If you are at a comfortable satisfaction at the end of your meal, you likely chose the right portion sizes for that meal, which is great.